Your guide to watching Trinity Rep digital programming

-- Consider making a donation to support Trinity Rep during check out.
+- Please consider making a donation to support Trinity Rep during checkout.

 - Complete the checkout process.

 - Your link is included in your confirmation email.
-The subject line of this email is “Your order has been submitted” and was sent from email@example.com.
+The subject line of this email is “Your order has been submitted” and is sent from firstname.lastname@example.org.